Crushed to make our clothes

 To the CEOs of GAP, H&M and other fashion brands:

 As citizens and consumers, we urge you to immediately sign an enforceable Bangladesh fire and building safety agreement, or risk fatal damage to your brand image.
 The agreement must commit you to pay for routine, independent inspections and safety upgrades for your supplier factories.
 Your companies and other multinationals profit from cheap labour, and can do much more to reduce the dangers of the places where your products are made.

 Big fashion brands source from hundreds of factories in Bangladesh.
 Two brands, including Calvin Klein, have signed a very strong building and fire safety pact.
 Others, led by Wal-Mart, have been trying to wriggle out of signing by creating a weak alternative that was pure PR.
 But the latest disaster has triggered crisis meetings and massive pressure to sign the strong version that can save lives.

 Negotiations end in days.
-H&M and GAP are most likely to flip first to support a strong agreement, and the best way to press them is to go after their CEOs.
+GAP and H&M are most likely to flip first to support a strong agreement, and the best way to press them is to go after their CEOs.
 If one million of us appeal directly to them in a petition, Facebook pages, tweets, and ads, their friends and families will all hear about it.
 They'll know that their own and their companies' reputations are on the line.
-People are being forced to make *our* clothing in outrageously dangerous buildings -- sign on to make them safe, and forward this email widely.
+People are being forced to make *our* clothing in outrageously dangerous buildings -- sign on to make them safe, and share this page widely.